dtransposed/Lagrange/_posts/2020-10-12-AI-Economist.md

 ![](/assets/11/Zrzut ekranu 2020-10-11 o 14.11.47.png)

-The figure illustrates the comparison of overall economic outcomes.
-The AI Economist achieves significantly better equality-productivity trade-offs compared to the baseline models: free-market economy, US-Fed tax policy and Saez formula (model of optimal income tax rate developed by [Emmanuel Saez (2001)](https://eml.berkeley.edu/~saez/derive.pdf).
-Note, that the AI Economist, while initially being very socialistic (prefers equality to productivity), finally converges to the optimal equilibrium point, where those two objectives are relatively balanced.
+The figure illustrates **the comparison of overall economic outcomes**.
+The AI Economist achieves significantly better equality-productivity trade-offs compared to the baseline models: **free-market economy, US-Fed tax policy and Saez formula (model of optimal income tax rate developed by [Emmanuel Saez (2001)](https://eml.berkeley.edu/~saez/derive.pdf)**.
+Note, that the AI Economist, while initially being very socialistic (prefers equality to productivity), finally converges to the optimal equilibrium point, where those two objectives are **relatively balanced**.

 ![](/assets/11/Zrzut ekranu 2020-10-11 o 14.12.14.png)

-The figure shows the marginal taxes rates for each of the baselines (except for the free-market where taxes do not exist).
-On average, the AI Economist sets a higher top tax rate than both of the US Federal and Saez tax schedules.
+The figure shows **the marginal taxes rates** for each of the baselines (except for the free-market where taxes do not exist).
+On average, **the AI Economist sets a higher top tax rate than both of the US Federal and Saez tax schedules**.
 It seems that it favours two groups of citizens: agents which earn little (but no too little) and the "middle-class".
 Those two groups benefit from sharply reduced tax rates.
 Maybe the AI gives us a hint, that we should keep the taxes low for the middle class?
 Or that we shall tax the poorest to incentivise them to work?

 Truth be told, I am quite sceptical about saying that the AI Government has "came up" with some certain taxation policy - the model is far too simple.
 After all, the simulated economy consists of only four citizens and it seems that every episode results in the same occupation distribution.
 Those are two low-income agents (stone and wood harvesters), one "jack of all trades" and one high-income house builder: not really a very robust result.

 ### Applying AI Taxation to Real Humans

 The researchers conclude the paper with an interesting study.
-They employ human participants on Amazon Mechanical Turk platform to investigate whether AI Economist tax policy can transfer to economic activity of real people without extensive fine-tuning.
+They employ **human participants** on Amazon Mechanical Turk platform to investigate whether AI Economist tax policy can **transfer to economic activity of real people without extensive fine-tuning**.
 Human participants play the Gather-and-Build Game with the goal of maximising their wealth, while being the subject to baseline and AI Economist taxation policies.

 ![](/assets/11/Zrzut ekranu 2020-10-11 o 14.12.29.png)

-Results of tax policy transfer for game with 58 human participants in 51 episodes.
+The figure above presents the results of tax policy transfer for game with 58 human participants in 51 episodes.
 Each episode involves four participants.
 The AI Economist achieves competitive equality-productivity trade-offs with the baselines, and statistically significantly outperforms the free market.

 What really sparks my interest is the fact, that the behaviour of human participants and trained AI agents differ significantly.
 For example, it has been observed that humans tend to block other players and otherwise display adversarial behaviour.

 ## Conclusion

-This work from Salesforce team shows that  AI-based, economic simulators for learning economic policies have the potential to be useful in the real world.
+This work from Salesforce team shows that **AI-based, economic simulators for learning economic policies have the potential to be useful in the real world**.
 I am really excited to see more research, which tries to apply AI to social sciences and solve some of the vast puzzles, which we encounter in economy both in the micro and macro scale.
 For more information, check out the paper, as well as the [Salesforce's blog post on the AI Economist](https://blog.einstein.ai/the-ai-economist/).
 They also published a great video intro to the publication on [YouTube](https://www.youtube.com/watch?v=4iQUcGyQhdA&feature=emb_title).